tangamampilia/AirBase64/README.md

 Build script
 ---------

-If you need to edit the extension source code and/or recompile it, you will find an ant build script (build.xml) in the *build* folder.
-I also added a shell.sh script to make it easy.
-You just need to edit the Flash Builder path:
+If you need to edit the extension source code and/or recompile it, you will find a shell.sh script to make it easy and you just need to edit the Flash Builder path.

 Author